 ever wonder if the macro goals from those online calculators were right for you?

-You are curious about flexible dieting, but you have no idea where to start to figure out your macro targets!
+You’re curious about tracking macros, but you have no idea where to start to figure out your targets should be.

-You entered your information into a couple of free online macro calculators, only for it to spit back numbers that felt completely unrealistic to hit every day.
+You entered your information into a couple of free online macro calculators, only for it to spit back numbers that range from completely outrageous and not quite right somehow.

-You suspect the macro targets you’ve been aiming for are not right for you because you’re hungry, tired and not seeing your body change!
+You suspect the macro targets you’re been aiming for are not right for you because you’re hitting them most of the time but feel hungry, tired and not seeing your body change!

 As a Registered Dietitian who specializes in macro tracking, I know how the right fit macro targets can lead you to feel your best.
 I believe your macro targets should fit YOUR preferences and you shouldn’t instead be fitting your lifestyle around your macro targets.
 When you actually enjoy the way you eat and it comes easy to you – you’ll build confidence in this approach and be more consistent.